 Who gives a shit?
 Well, my boyfriend for one.
 Literally.
-I didn’t mention it in the last fecal transplant-related post, but my boyfriend was my poop donor.
+I didn’t mention it in the last faecal transplant-related post, but my boyfriend was my poop donor.
 Yep, that’s right.
 In his words, he could finally help me with ‘something he’s good at’.
 Turns out as a German raised in the land of sauerkraut, having never had antibiotics – something absolutely unbelievable to anyone raised in the US, UK, New Zealand or Australia, I’d imagine – he was an ideal donor.
 We did the tests and he had the grades to prove it – a skill to add to his CV, perhaps.
 But the question was whether his ‘superior shit’ would crack the digestive conundrum I’d become, even to my doctor.

-For those who aren’t following my story in sequence, I did my first FMT (Fecal Microbiota Transplant) in early September last year.
+For those who aren’t following my story in sequence, I did my first FMT (Faecal Microbiota Transplant) in early September last year.
 By this stage I was on extended sick leave from work, suffering not only from dysbiosis (imbalanced gut bacteria, and the chronic pain and diarrhoea associated with it) but also its knock-on effects: thyroid issues, exhaustion, the lot.
 The first transplant didn’t completely take, so round two took place in October.
 That time I coupled the process with the Hypoallergenic Diet.
-During the transplant I was limited to a handful of known ‘safe’ foods, before testing one food at a time from there.
+During the transplant, I was limited to a handful of known ‘safe’ foods, before testing one food at a time from there.
 And, in case you didn’t know, there are quite a lot of foods out there – I’m still testing.

 But the amazing, incredible, fantastic, relieving news is that from January I started to notice a huge improvement.
 To quote Rachel Hunter, ‘It won’t happen overnight, but it will happen.’
 Well, I can’t speak for everyone of course.
 But my patience and determination paid off.
 It wasn’t that a switch flicked one day, and from that point on things better; it was a gradual, slow-and-steady improvement.
 And the only foods that have really disagreed me with me so far have been lamb and beef, which is fine, since I eat mostly vegetarian anyway.
 My diet is diversifying by the day, and I’m eating things that I considered ‘dangerous’ for years: onions, garlic, fermented dairy products, sourdough bread.